OpenDataManchester/Open3P/docs/3_Data_Specification/3_3_Components.md

 ---
-title: Component Catalogue
+title: Components
 ---

-# Component Catalogue
+# Components

-The component catalogue schema contains information regarding the components that are used to create complete packages.
+The components schema contains information regarding the individual components that are used to create complete packages.
 These maybe created from a single material or a combination of materials from the materials schema.

 ## Table
 |Column|<div style="width:90px">Status</div>|Format|Notes|